THE Home Support Worker Pilot:

 FOR CAREGIVERS WHO PLAN TO WORK AND IMMIGRATE TO VANCOUVER, BC, CANADA

-The Home Support Worker Pilot is designed to support and protect overseas caregivers who would like to come to Canada.
-With its launch, the application process has become easier for them to work and become permanent residents of Canada.
-Soon as your work permit application is approved and the only thing lacking in your Canadian permanent residence application is the completion of your 24-month Canadian work experience, you can enter Canada with your family and work as a caregiver to meet this requirement.
+The Home Support Worker Pilot is designed to support and protect overseas caregivers who would like to work and immigrate to Canada–particularly in Vancouver BC.
+With its launch, the application process has become much easier.
+As soon as your work permit application is approved and the only thing lacking in your Canadian permanent residence application is the completion of your 24-month Canadian work experience, you can enter Vancouver BC with your family and work as a caregiver to meet this requirement.

 What makes the Home Support Worker Pilot unique from the other Canada immigration programs?

 - You can submit your permanent residence application along with work permit application, regardless if you are already in Canada or not—as long as you meet all the program requirements.